 photo: Napoli Underground

-(May 29) - I wrote briefly about the Palizzi Industrial Arts museum (a better translation might be Museum of Arts & Industry—the Italian is museo artistico industriale) a few years ago at this link.
-The premises now incorporate the Boccioni-Palizzi State Art Institute and are located just west of Piazza del Plebiscito.
+(May 29) - I wrote briefly about the Palizzi Industrial Arts museum (a better translation might be Museum of Arts & Industry —the Italian is museo artistico industriale) a few years ago at this link.
+The premises now incorporate the Boccioni-Palizzi State Art Institute and are located just west of Piazza del Plebiscito and the Royal Palace.
 Filippo Palizzi (1818-1899) was one of the most noted painters in Naples of the latter half of the 1800s and was one of the founders of the museum.
 The institution was founded in 1882 for the purpose of spreading and developing the culture of applied arts in southern Italy, and to fill...

 ...the need to create a link between schools and the labour market...[and to provide a place]...where the new generation was to be trained in...pottery, metalworking, cabinet making and gold work...enabling ongoing comparison between antique and modern articles and encouraging pupils to think about techniques...thus transcending the purpose of a mere collection.